WebAssembly/gc/proposals/gc/MVP.md

 #### Casts

-TODO: ensure that this section is kept in sync with the results of the conversation [here](https://github.com/WebAssembly/gc/issues/342).
+TODO: ensure that this section (and implementations, and tests) is kept in sync with the results of the conversation [here](https://github.com/WebAssembly/gc/issues/342).

 Casts work for both abstract and concrete types.
 In the latter case, they test if the operand's RTT is a sub-RTT of the target type.